Burgundy to Belgium

 17 Jun 2025 (55 km)

-THe 26-degree days were just entrées to the increasingly warm weather over the coming days.
+The 26-degree days were just entrées to the increasingly warm weather over the coming days.
 27 today, rising to 35 on Saturday.
 Given our distress when it hits 26, we decided to find a cool house in Vernon where we could wait out the heatwave for 5 days.

 After the morning camping ritual of drying the tent, rolling up the gear, mulling over a coffee, we headed back down the Avre to the V41 St-Jacques à velo route that we had been following north.
 We stopped at St George Motel for morning tea and lunch provisions at the boulangerie.
 The trail north of St Georges Motel was a rail trail: civilised, quiet and largely shaded.
 Back on roads, it was a long stretch with less shade and not a lot of enticing lunch spots.
 We finally settled on some shady trees outside the cemetry at Neuilly, where it took us a long time to cool down.
 Thankfully there was a tap in the cemetery where Maree refiled the water bottles and tipped some water over her head.